Virtusan

 Progress Tracking

-Next, I addressed the rest of the usability and visual design issues.
+I addressed the visual design issues.

 Final Version